P4-Research/nikss-p4c/backends/ebpf/docs/design.md

 # Match-Action tables

+In general, P4 tables are translated from P4 represetnation to the BPF map definitions.
+However, the type and organization of BPF maps depends on a specific match kind of a P4 table's key.
+The details of each kind's implementation are described below.

+**Note!** Contrary to `p4c-ebpf` for `ebpf_model.p4`, `p4c-ebpf-psa` supports only BTF-like map definitions.

 ## Ternary

 If one of the key fields has type ternary, the whole table becomes ternary table.
 As there is no built-in